uhasmicoda/MySeleniumNewRepo/## REST ASSURED.md

 33 What you validate in backend testing.

-In backend testing, I usually validate whether the data flow between the frontend, API, and database is working correctly.
-I check if the data sent through the API request is correctly stored or updated in the database.
-For example, after performing a POST or PUT request, I verify the response body, status codes, and database records to make sure the values are correct.
+In backend testing, I mainly validate whether the data flow between the frontend, API, and database is working correctly.
+After performing actions through the UI or APIs, I check if the data is correctly stored, updated, or deleted in the database.
+For example, if a user registers through the app, I verify that the same user details are correctly reflected in the database.
+Similarly, after performing an update or delete operation via API, I confirm that the changes are consistent in the backend.

-I also validate things like response time, headers, schema structure, error codes, and data integrity.
-If it’s an e-commerce or learning app, I make sure actions like login, purchase, or course progress are reflecting properly in the backend.
-Basically, my focus is on ensuring that the API logic and database updates are consistent, accurate, and secure
+Apart from data validation, I also check response codes, response time, headers, and schema structure to ensure that the APIs are returning accurate and well-structured data.
+I verify that there are no mismatches between the API response and the database records.
+Basically, backend testing helps ensure data integrity, accuracy, and consistency across the entire system, confirming that everything works as expected even behind the user interface.

 34 What is the difference between 401 and 403.